 Courses and training:

-The college’s Corporate Training Services (CTS) department provides customized training to individuals and businesses that are designed to meet industry needs.
+The college’s Corporate Training Services department provides customized training to individuals and businesses that are designed to meet industry needs.

 Oshawa campus facilities:

 - The Student Services building (SSB) is one of the most comprehensive buildings of its kind in the province and serves as a vital first point of access for potential and current students and graduates.
-The majority of the college’s personal, educational, career and financial support services are located in the new building including the Admissions and Recruitment office, Career Services, Financial Aid and Awards, Student Life and more.
+The majority of the college’s personal, educational, career and financial support services are located in the building including the Admissions and Recruitment office, Career Services, Financial Aid and Awards, Student Life and more.

 - The Integrated Manufacturing Centre, Centre for Integrated Studies and state-of-the-art dental and biotechnology labs.

-- The Campus Library that offers a warm and inviting atmosphere for individual and collaborative learning including a bright, spacious second-floor study hall with two-storey ceiling.
+- The Campus Library offers a warm and inviting atmosphere for individual and collaborative learning including a bright, spacious second-floor study hall with two-storey ceiling.
 A glass rotunda on the southwest corner of the four-storey building features a first-floor cafe and a two-storey fireplace reading room.